A Toronto-focused checklist to vet any web design agency: process, SEO, ownership, and support—plus 21 Questions to Ask (Copy/Paste) for your calls.

 - They show live work, explain tradeoffs, and can talk results (leads, bookings, conversion rate, speed improvements)

-- They define scope in writing (page count, features, integrations, SEO tasks) and explain what is out of scope
+- They define scope in writing (page count, features, forms, SEO tasks) and explain what is out of scope

-- They have a redirect/migration plan and talk about preserving rankings before talking about “a fresh new look”
+- They have a redirect/migration plan and talk about preserving search visibility before talking about “a fresh new look”

 - They commit to basics: fast mobile performance, analytics setup, and a clear post-launch support plan

-- They give you ownership and admin access (domain, hosting, CMS, analytics) so you're not locked in
+- They give you ownership and admin access (domain, hosting, repository, analytics) so you're not locked in

 Red Flags